15 Best Places to Live in South Dakota

 Yankton

-Perfectly placed on the banks of the Missouri River you will find Yankton.
-Home to a diverse community of people, Yankton only narrowly misses out on being in the top ten best places to live in South Dakota.
+You will find Yankton, perfectly placed on the banks of the Missouri River.
+Home to a diverse community, Yankton only narrowly misses out on being in the top ten best places to live in South Dakota.

 Schooling options in Yankton are varied, with the top four schools offering students a B-rated education standard.

-Local people note that it is the geography and the history that first drew them to Yankton but it is the homely community feel that made them stay.
+Local people note that it is the geography and the history that first drew them to Yankton, but it is the homely community feel that made them stay.
 There is a great deal of history to learn about this city.
-A sure-fire way to find out more is to strike up a conversation at one of Yankton’s many bars; a great way to make new friends too.
+A sure-fire way to find out more is to start a conversation at one of Yankton’s many bars, a great way to make new friends too.

 12. Watertown